Section J - Students

 - The person administering the medication will document the time given and their initials on the TUSD Student Medication Record.

-- Medications will be kept in a locked cabinet.
+- With the exception of emergency medications (e.g., epinephrine, inhalers, naloxone hydrochloride, and glucagon), prescription medications will be kept in a locked cabinet.

 - Over the counter medication may also be given pursuant to grade specific Standing Orders issued by the TUSD Medical Consultant.
 If possible, verbal/written (written preferred) authorization by the parent or guardian should be obtained before administration.
 School Nurse needs to be consulted before administration.